Table of Contents

 Villas in Jucanya is also located right outside of Panajachel on the shore of the lake.
 It costs just a little more, but you get a lot in return for your money!

 For budget travelers, Hotel Victoria is right in the city center of Panajachel.
 It’s quite cheap, and it gets great reviews from travelers.

 San Pedro la Laguna

 San Pedro is a backpacker town that attracts the most visitors of all.
-So this is about the busiest of all Lake Atitlan towns.
-It might even be one of the best villages on Lake Atitlan to visit as a backpacker or if you want to study Spanish.
+So this is about the busiest of all the towns on Lake Atitlan.
+It might even be one of the best towns to visit as a backpacker or if you want to study Spanish.

 You can find a lot of hostels, bars, and restaurants here.

 San Pedro Lake Atitlan is slightly cheaper than the other villages, so most budget backpackers reside here.